 We soon learned though, that this act on our part was causing our eldest considerable distress.
 She saw it as us taking sides and took her frustration out on the root cause – her sister.

-In most cases, it is better to let the children work through sharing conflicts and maintain a completely neutral stance through sportscasting.
+In most cases, it is better to let the children work through sharing conflicts and maintain a completely neutral stance through sportscasting (unbiased narrating of the situation without intervention).
 Often, without the pressure placed upon them to share, children will inevitably find a common ground that suits them both and if not, that’s okay too.
 We have found that they do get there eventually.

 Mistake 4: Taking sides in sibling disputes